BenniProbst/CELM/docs/20251120_Eigentokens_Expose.md

 ### 2.4 CELM-lang: The Meta-Language for Interpretation Programs

 CELM-lang represents a new category of data meta-language that describes the interpretation programs within Eigentokens.
 Unlike traditional languages that describe data relationships directly in the M1 metamodel, CELM-lang operates at the M2 metamodel level, defining interpretation rules and match conditions for pattern recognition.
+Finally the analysis of Data in M1 that area refinements of patterns in M2, allow the self perpetuating description of new knowledge, equivalent to an agentic M3 self-description later.

-The interpretation program P within each Eigentoken can be understood as assembly-like data code, described through the external CELM-lang specification.
+The interpretation program P within each Eigentoken can be understood as assembly-like data code, described through the external CELM-lang specification, that is offered to the CELM analysis agent as an analysis tool.
 This creates a clear separation between data representation (M1) and interpretation rules (M2), enabling dynamic evolution of the system's analytical capabilities.
+At the same time the analysis of M1 Data gains insight into the M3 self-description knowledge of a chosen dataset and language by constructing an agentic grammar model of that language.

 **Language Architecture**:
 Following the Intel oneAPI framework model, CELM-lang components are: